 Stay up to date.
 The three County medical plans continue to update their websites with pages dedicated to all COVID-19-related guidance and recommendations:

 Know that teledentistry is an option.
-The American Dental Association has recommended postponing all elective treatment to protect public health and reinforce social distancing measures.
-This includes routine check-ups and all non-urgent dental or orthodontic care.
-But, if you have a dental issue that requires consultation, both of the County dental plans cover teledentistry services.
+If you have a dental issue that requires consultation, both of the County dental plans cover teledentistry services.
 You can stay updated on our dental plans’ special COVID-19 resources webpages:

 Get reimbursed for OTC medications and supplies.
 The Coronavirus Aid, Relief and Economic Security (CARES) Act that was enacted into law on March 27, 2020 allows you to use your Health Flexible Spending Account (HFSA) to pay for over-the-counter (OTC) medications and supplies without a prescription.
 These items, along with menstrual care products, are now considered qualified expenses by the IRS.
 This change is retroactive to January 1, 2020.